- Published on

 You can alternatively install a command-line utility using SDKMan.
 The command-line utility does the same as the launch site.
 More details about this are here

-While creating a project, add Hibernate-JPA feature because we will be creating a project with CRUD capabilities.
+feature because we will be creating a project with CRUD capabilities.
 Once you have generated the project, we will look at the various things you would normally do as a spring developer.

 Creating a bean

-Usually, in spring, you would create a bean using @bean , @Restcontroller , @service , @repository, etc. In Micronaut, we have some annotation that is similar to those.
+, etc. In Micronaut, we have some annotation that is similar to those.
 Let’s look at them.

-• @repository — To define your repository bean.
+— To define your repository bean.@singleton

-• @requestscope — To define a bean with request scopes.
+— To define a bean with request scopes.

-There is no @service or @component annotation, but rather you can use the above annotations to create a service or a component.
+annotation, but rather you can use the above annotations to create a service or a component.

-In addition to these, we have @infrastructure to define a bean that is critical for the application running which should not be overridden, and @threadlocal annotation to scope the bean per thread.
+to define a bean that is critical for the application running which should not be overridden, and @threadlocal

 To inject a particular bean, Micronaut supports the same injection mechanism like constructor based, setter based, name based, which is similar to what spring provides.
-In case of an @autowire , you would now use an @inject annotation.
+In case of an @autowire

 You can also have bean life cycle methods, conditional beans, bean qualifiers, etc, which are similar to those provided by spring.
 You can always read more about it in Micronaut’s documentation here.